Torbacka/bf-notifier/readme.md

 This Python script checks if https://bostad.stockholm.se/ contains any new ads and notifies you via email.

-All ads are being stored to a database.
+All ads are being stored in a database.

 ### Dependencies